The modern training dilemma

 But why does it all actually mean?

-According to UK government guidance, one CPD point typically equals one hour of learning, and CPD includes formal training, workplace experience, and structured educational activities Government Communications Service, (2025).
-As a well-known concept, CPD can be seen as structured learning activities that professionals undertake to maintain and enhance their skills, knowledge, and competence.
-It ensures that individuals stay up to date with the latest developments in their field, adapt to changing professional standards, and continuously improve their performance.
-Effective CPD not only benefits the individual by fostering career growth and confidence but also strengthens organisational capability, productivity, and the quality of services delivered.
+According to UK government guidance, one CPD point typically equates to one hour of learning.
+CPD can include formal training, workplace experience, and structured educational activities (Government Communications Service, 2025).
+In essence, CPD refers to structured learning that professionals undertake to maintain and enhance their skills, knowledge, and competence.
+It ensures that individuals remain up to date with developments in their field, adapt to changing professional standards, and continuously improve their performance.

 The impact on CPD according to Farid et al. (2025):